ninja-pixel-services/42_Lisboa_Piscine_18_Copy/README.md

 - Makefile ⚙️
 - Git 🌐

-## Outro
+## Outro 🌟

-It was really tough but I've made it through.
-It is amazing how much you can learn in such a short period of time if you try hard enough.
+It was really tough, but I've made it through! 💪 It is amazing how much you can learn in such a short period of time if you try hard enough.

-Btw, these where my exam grades:
+Btw, these were my exam grades: 📊
 ![image](https://github.com/user-attachments/assets/8dd0adb9-563b-4551-9065-47f8db1909bb)